orm011/rosbag2parquet/README.md

  * uniquely identify records from multiple trips loaded onto the same database

-##Current handling of nested types:
+## Current handling of nested types:
+* rosbag2parquet converts all rosmsg primitive types to parquet versions, including strings.
 * rosbag2parquet flattens nested structs (eg Headers)
-* rosbag2parquet currently skips fields of type variable sized arrays of complex types. (eg laserscan, velodyne packet and TF)
-* rosbag2parquet skips fields of type fixed sized arrays of non-primitive types.
-(eg some types are using int32[] for opaque data, not uint8[], and so that blob is being skipped)
+* rosbag2parquet skips array types of any kind (they get preserved as a blob, but are not flattened/queriable at the moment)

 Handling all of those is well within our reach, but such data is not being used by our current queries.